sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

 ## Idea

-Before spending time working with the image data, a model was developed to make predicitoins only using the tabular data (metadata).
+Before spending time working with the image data, a model is developed to make predicitoins only using the tabular data (metadata).
 It is not expected that this will perform particularly well but the tabular model can be emsembled with an image model to possibly give a little boost in the score.
 Plus these models are quick to train and give an opportunity to develop more on an intuition about the dataset.

 ## Data Preparation